andybp85/clean-code-workspace/README.md

 Clean Code is of course a bit dated, jvm-wise; as best I can tell was written in version 5 or 6.
-I'll be using Java8, since it's the oldest LTS release - although there's a big caveat: we can't install 8 via homebrew, because of licensing issues (One Rich... yea).
+I'll be using Java8, since it's the oldest LTS release - although there's a big caveat: we can't install 8 via homebrew, because of licensing issues.
 So I'm using the openjdk version.
 As I start this project, I have no idea of the implications of this :)

 * [jenv](https://github.com/jenv/jenv)